-The Grebe is the smallest among freshwater birds, and when it is near a Spot-billed Duck, it is often mistaken as a duckling.
+The Grebe is the smallest among freshwater birds, and when it is near an Eastern Spot-billed Duck, it is often mistaken as a duckling.
 But the shape of the Grebe’s bill and feet are different from those of a duck.
 Ducks have a horizontal flat bill and webbed feet, whereas, the Grebe has a pointed bill and flat toes with no webbing.
 Grebe numbers have been declining recently at certain ponds due to the decrease in their food source that has resulted from the introduction of alien fish species.
 In some such ponds the elimination of alien fish species has led to the revival of the Grebe population.

 What the duck and the Grebe share in common is that their hatchlings mature quickly.
 A Grebe chick leaves its nest on its own soon after hatching (for small birds, the chicks mature slower, they hatch without feathers, and are raised in the nest).
 However, Grebe chicks have often been observed getting under the feathers of a parent for a while after hatching.
 This is thought to happen because it may not be able to control its body temperature well.